FAQs

 Firms and individuals who represent those bringing a claim are ranked in the Mainly Claimant table.
 We consider claims brought on behalf of individuals as well as those brought via group litigation.

-Those who represent defendants are ranked in the Mainly Defendant table.
+Those who represent defendants are ranked in the Mainly Defendant tables.
 These firms advise manufacturers, distributors, suppliers, retailers and others who make the product available to the public.
 Please note that this section does not consider the defence of claims concerning pharmaceuticals and medical devices: this is covered separately in the Life Sciences section which has its own product liability rankings.

 We also have a table called Product Liability: Food that encompasses advice given by firms with regard to product safety in the food industry.
 Work considered may include regulatory compliance, product recalls and litigation concerning issues such as food poisoning outbreaks or incorrect allergen labelling.
 Firms may represent food manufacturers and ingredient suppliers as well as distribution companies and food retailers.